Houston Jewelry Puts Ethics Ahead of Quick Profit

 Online Marketplace Impersonators & Competitive Misdirection

 Protecting our name extends beyond brick-and-mortar fraud.
-Across digital channels, competitors use various tactics to intercept customers seeking the authentic Houston Jewelry experience.
+Across digital channels, competitors use tactics that can misdirect customers looking for the real Houston Jewelry.

 Marketplace Imposters

-Sellers periodically appear on platforms like Amazon and eBay with descriptions or store names designed to suggest affiliation with Houston Jewelry.
+Sellers sometimes appear on Amazon or eBay with names that suggest a Houston Jewelry connection.
 These sellers are not connected to us.
-If you encounter any seller claiming a Houston Jewelry relationship on third-party marketplaces, contact our showroom directly before making a purchase.
-Our team can verify whether a specific seller is legitimate.
+If you see a seller claiming an affiliation, contact our showroom before buying.
+We can confirm if a seller is legitimate.

 Our Archived Online Properties